microsoft/BotBuilder-Samples/INSTALLING_CLI_TOOLS.md

 Upon the release of Bot Framework SDK version 4.6 the following legacy tools have been ported: Chatdown, QnAMaker, LuisGen, and LuDown.

-To learn more about the BF CLI please visit the following github repository: https://aka.ms/bfcli
+To learn more about the BF CLI please visit the [BF CLI github repository](https://aka.ms/bfcli).

 __The following page is about the legacy tools.__